 3. Wait for Coinpanda to crunch all the numbers

 Get yourself a cup of your favorite beverage and wait for Coinpanda’s sophisticated calculation engine to crunch all the numbers.
 Coinpanda will automatically calculate the cost basis, proceeds, capital gains, and taxable income for all your transactions!
-This might take anywhere from 20 seconds to five minutes depending on how many transactions you have.
+Depending on how many transactions you have, this might take anywhere from 20 seconds to five minutes.

 4. Check for any reported warnings

-Coinpanda will automatically display a warning if it appears that one or more transactions are missing such that the cost basis calculations will not include the total purchase price.
-If you see any warnings, you should double-check that you have connected all your wallets and exchange accounts.
+Coinpanda will automatically display a warning if it appears that one or more transactions are missing, so the cost basis calculations will not include the total purchase price.
+If you see any warnings, double-check that you have connected all your wallets and exchange accounts.

 Do you still see any warnings?
 Fear not!
-We have written an extensive list of help articles that will guide you through ensuring your crypto tax reports are as accurate as possible.
-If you still need any help, the best way to get in touch with our customer support and tax experts is in the live chat.
+We have written an extensive list of help articles to help you ensure your crypto tax reports are as accurate as possible.
+If you still need any help, the best way to get in touch with our customer support and tax experts is through live chat.

 5. Download your tax reports and tax forms

-When you have successfully imported all transactions, the final step is to download the tax reports and tax forms you need to file your taxes.
-Coinpanda’s tax plans start at $49, and you have lifetime access to all reports after upgrading.
+When you have successfully imported all transactions, the final step is to download the tax reports and forms you need to file your taxes.
+Coinpanda’s tax plans start at $49, and after upgrading, you have lifetime access to all reports.

 For American tax filers, you can download Form 8949 and Schedule D for your capital gains transactions.
 You can also download the Schedule 1 form with your total taxable income from cryptocurrencies.